-This chapter introduced the pipe operator of magrittr (Bache & Wickham, 2014) and a range of functions for manipulating tables from the tidyverse packages dplyr (Wickham et al., 2021) and tidyr (Wickham & Henry, 2020).
+This chapter first introduced the pipe operator of magrittr (Bache & Wickham, 2014) and a range of functions for transforming data from the tidyverse packages dplyr (Wickham et al., 2021) and tidyr (Wickham & Henry, 2020).

-Here are some pointers to cheatsheets and additional links:
+Here are some pointers to related cheatsheets and additional links:

 - See the cheatsheet on transforming data with dplyr from RStudio cheatsheets: